AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/iam/public-classes.md

 Signals to the UIService that the message should be removed from the UI.

-If `autoTrack` is true, calling this method will result in an "decisioning.propositionDismiss" Edge Event being dispatched.
+If `autoTrack` is true, calling this method will result in an `decisioning.propositionDismiss` Edge Event being dispatched.

 <TabsBlock orientation="horizontal" slots="heading, content" repeat="2"/>